 “I don’t think I ever thought I’d be as privileged as to have such a great relationship with my son and actually work with him on a daily basis,” said Michael.
 “After my mom and dad passed away there was a big vacuum there.
 It has been absolutely fabulous to put the Zieglers back on track as a family team.
 My greatest joy is going to work with my son every day.”

-As art has been such a thread throughout the business over the years, and in celebration of the 50th anniversary, the Zieglers are inviting their clients, many of whom have done business with all three generations of Zieglers, to choose a print from the Ziegler collection.
+As art has been such a thread throughout the business over the years, and in celebration of the 50th anniversary, the Zieglers invite their clients, many of whom have done business with all three generations of Zieglers, to choose a print from the Ziegler collection.

 “We decided to provide every one of our clients old and new the opportunity to have a framed piece of original art.
 It’s an opportunity to say thank you to all the people we have been working with over the years,” said Michael.